How would you like to find a round trip flight to Hawaii for a measly $11? I’ll show you how I do it.

 San Jose, California (Oahu, Maui, Big Island, Kauai)

 Bare with me, but for this deal you will have to put in a little effort.
 I hope that’s OK… You cannot currently book these Alaska Airlines flights on the British Airways website, but it’s honestly a pretty simple process.
 As a bonus you’ll get to talk to someone with a cool British accent.
 First, you can check the availability through American Airlines award booking.
 Any date that shows up in the light green should be available to book through British Airways, but you will want to make sure that the flight you have selected is non-stop.
 British Airways flights are per segment so to pay only 12,500 miles each way, the flights must be direct.
 In my experience, if you are just a little bit flexible, availability is great!

 Calling British Airways

 Now that you are all booked, any more contact about your tickets or flight will be with Alaska Airlines.
-They will be able to look up your itinerary by Name.
-You may want to call Alaska Airlines just to make sure everything is set up with them correctly and if the seats weren’t booked in seats next to each other you will want to request that they are.
+They will be able to look up your itinerary by Name or Alaska Airlines confirmation code.
+You may want to call Alaska Airlines just to make sure everything is set up with them correctly and to select your seats.
 On the day of your flight you will check in either at the Alaska Airlines counter or one of their automated machines.

 Now that you know the process of using British Airways miles to book round trip flights from the west coast to Hawaii for only 25,000 miles, here are some different ways to accrue those miles.
 If you already have them you’re set.
 But if you don’t, there are many ways to get them.
 Here is where having good credit comes into play.
 If, and only if you have good credit you can sign up for certain credit cards which will give you large amounts of miles or other points as a signup bonus, which can be transferred to British Airways.